 Gluten Away

-Gluten Away is one of the pricier digestive enzyme options because it also contains a blend of probiotics in addition to digestive enzymes.
+Gluten Away is one of the pricier digestive enzyme options because it also contains a blend of probiotics and digestive enzymes.
 If you already take a probiotic, you may want to consider using a different brand of digestive enzymes.
 You can purchase Gluten Away on Amazon.

 Wheat Rescue